tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 ## Another approach: spec-first development

 Although you can generate your specification document from code annotations, many say that auto-generation is *not* the best approach.
-In [Undisturbed REST: A Guide to Designing the Perfect API](https://www.mulesoft.com/lp/ebook/api/restbook), [Michael Stowe](https://twitter.com/mikegstowe) recommends that teams implement the specification by hand and then treat the specification document as a contract that developers use when doing the actual coding.
+In [*Undisturbed REST: A Guide to Designing the Perfect API*](https://www.mulesoft.com/lp/ebook/api/restbook), [Michael Stowe](https://twitter.com/mikegstowe) recommends that teams implement the specification by hand and then treat the specification document as a contract that developers use when doing the actual coding.
 This approach is often referred to as "spec-first development."

 {% include course_image.html url="https://www.amazon.com/gp/product/B0125TOLNU?keywords=undisturbed%20rest%20michael%20stowe&qid=1444665700" size="large" filename="spec_driven_development" ext_print="jpg" ext_web="jpg" alt="Spec-first development" caption="Spec-first development is a philosophy about how to develop APIs more efficiently.
 If you follow a spec-first philosophy, you write the spec first and use it as a contract that developers code to." %}